-Latitude 64 Pure Review For Confident Putts And Laser Lines
+Latitude 64 Pure Review for Confident Putts and Laser Lines

 Latitude 64 Pure Review Flight Numbers And Feel

 The Latitude 64 Pure disc golf putter ships with tidy flight ratings that match how it flies on course.
-Official Latitude 64 Pure flight numbers are Speed 3, Glide 3, Turn -1, Fade 1.
+Official Pure flight numbers are Speed 3, Glide 3, Turn -1, Fade 1.
 Or, as a single string for the nerds, Latitude 64 Pure speed 3 glide 3 turn -1 fade 1.

-• Speed 3 The rim is small and hand-friendly, so touch shots feel natural and controlled.
+- Speed 3 The rim is small and hand-friendly, so touch shots feel natural and controlled.

-• Glide 3 Enough carry to float to the chains without sailing long when you miss high.
+- Glide 3 Enough carry to float to the chains without sailing long when you miss high.

-• Turn -1 Holds gentle anhyzer lines without burning over, great for finesse shots.
+- Turn -1 Holds gentle anhyzer lines without burning over, great for finesse shots.

-• Fade 1 A calm finish that keeps putts and approaches on line, not yanked left.
+- Fade 1 A calm finish that keeps putts and approaches on line, not yanked left.

 Straight Flight With Quiet Control

 Point it, throw it, watch it obey.
 The Pure is a straight flight specialist that rewards clean form.
 Hyzer, anhyzer, flat, even a cheeky turbo putt, it follows your angle with very little drama.
-That is handy for pressured circle putts and for touchy upshots where disc control matters more than power.
+That is handy for pressured circle putts and for any touchy upshot where disc control matters more than power.

 Comfort in the hand The shallow profile suits small and medium hands, and it releases cleanly for spin or push styles.
 If deep rims cause early releases, this shape feels like an instant upgrade.
+You get a laser straight line when you put a smooth move on it.

 The Pure In Action At MK Trilogy Challenge